rendner/py-plugin-dataframe-viewer/projects/extract_computed_css/README.md

 # Extract Computed CSS

 This command line tool extracts the computed CSS values for each table element by using [JCEF](https://github.com/chromiumembedded/java-cef).
-The generated output file contains the computed CSS styles, stored in the `style` attribute of each element.
+The generated json output file contains the computed CSS styles for each table element.

->Note: CSS rules are not re-exported!

 ## Setup
 ### JDK